Prometric HAAD/DHA/MOH MOCK TEST - 1

 26.

-A client is admitted to the hospital with a diagnosis of an exacerbation of asthma.
-What should the nurse plan to do to best help this client
+A 25-year-old client is admitted to the hospital with an exacerbation of asthma.
+The client reports shortness of breath, wheezing, and chest tightness.
+What should the nurse plan to do first to help this client?

 27.

-A health care provider orders daily sputum specimens to be collected from a client.
+A 55-year-old client with a suspected respiratory infection has an order for daily sputum specimens.
 When is the most appropriate time for the nurse to collect these specimens?

 28.